 Some vendors provide 8-bit addresses which include the read/write bit.
 You can determine if this is the case because they will provide one address for writing to the slave device and another for reading from the slave.
-In these situations you should only use the top seven bits of the address.
+In these situations, you should only use the top seven bits of the address.
 For example: If the read address is 9B (hex) and the write address is 9A (hex) then using only the top seven bits will give you an address of 4D (hex).
 Another indicator that a vendor is using 8-bit addresses instead of 7-bit addresses is to check the address range.
 All 7-bit addresses should be in the range of 08 to 77 (hex).
-If your slave address is greater than this range then probably your vendor has specified an 8-bit address.
+If your slave address is greater than this range,